 This is because Caleb works what’s called a “seasonal job.”

 You may have seen advertisements for seasonal work at retail stores before the holidays or for camp counselor jobs in the summer.
 All of these are temporary, meaning you’re not forced to sling burgers for 365 days a year.

-And because many part-time seasonal jobs are difficult to staff, businesses look for teenagers and college students like Caleb to fill in.
+And because many part-time seasonal jobs are difficult to staff, businesses look for teenagers and college students like Caleb to fill the temporary position.

-John Marriner, a resort manager in Austin, Texas, says, “I’m always looking for hardworking teenagers to apply for our rush seasons of November to January and May to September.
-The secret is that we even pay more than we would if they worked all year.”
+“I’m always looking for hardworking teenagers to apply for our rush seasons of November to January and May to September.
+The secret is that we even pay more than we would if they worked all year.”, says John Marriner, a resort manager in Austin, Texas.

 Before you start seeing flying dollar signs or rush to get your application in, there are a few pros and cons that you need to know about working seasonal jobs: